 Setting Lag and Lead Time Between Tasks

-Setting lag or lead time starts with creating or editing a dependency between two tasks.
+creating or editing a dependency between two tasks.

 Sometimes, the next task's start date isn't immediately after the previous task has finished.
 For example, the final 2 tasks in a print project are to send the design to print and to deliver the final version to the client.
 If printing typically takes 3 business days, then we will add that 3 days as lag time to ensure we give ample time to meet the delivery date.